 Oven cleaner already cleans off oil and grease stains in your oven, so how about on your driveway?
 While oven cleaner definitely falls in the toxic category—it contains lye, ether, ethylene glycol, and other poisonous chemicals—it will break up the oil stains on your driveway.

 Spray the oil stain with the oven cleaner and let it foam up and sit for about 15 minutes.
 Use a wire or nylon brush to scrub the stain, then wash it away.
+Be sure to use protective clothing including rubber gloves and eye protection when using oven cleaner.

 Bags or buckets of fine granular clay are sold for the purpose of absorbing oil and other fluids on the pavement.
 Granular clay is most effective on fresh, standing pools of oil.
 Old, dried oil spots generally will not be cleaned off with absorbent material.